jeanjanssen/jeanjanssen.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a>Affiliations</a>.
-Maastricht University, APG.
+Maastricht University.

 profile:
   align: right
-  image:
+  image: pfp_jean_cropped.jpeg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>Kerkrade, The Netherlands</p>
+    <p>Maastricht, The Netherlands</p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hallo Jean is hier
-I am a M.Sc. student in Artificial Intelligence at [Maastricht University](https://www.maastrichtuniversity.nl/education/partner-program-master/artificial-intelligence).
-Before starting my master's, I obtained my BSc in Data Science and Artificial Intelligence at the same university.
-During my bachelor's, I worked on applied research in Symbolic Regression combined with Genetic Algorithms on pension fund administration data as an AI research intern at [APG](https://apg.nl/en/).
+Hello and welcome to my website!
+My name is Jean Janssen, and I am currently pursuing a Master of Science degree in Artificial Intelligence at [Maastricht University](https://www.maastrichtuniversity.nl/education/partner-program-master/artificial-intelligence).
+Before starting on my graduate studies, I successfully completed a Bachelor of Science program in Data Science and Artificial Intelligence at the aforementioned institution.
+During my bachelor's, I performed research on modelling insulin regulation via PID control and estimated personalized computational models of an individual's glucose insulin-regulation using the least squares parameter estimation technique.

-Currently, I am a Physics | Data Science research intern at [ASML](https://www.asml.com/en), where I use Computer Vision methods such as Instance Segmentation to identify certain types of stains.
+Outside of my studies, I currently work as a shift leader at Albert Heijn Jan Linders.
+Through this role, I have gained leadership skills that I can apply in different professional domains.

-My academic interests lie in Machine Learning and Artificial Intelligence, where my current focus lies on Computer Vision.
-Further details can be found on the projects page, where you can find reports of previous projects I worked on.
+My academic interests lie in Machine Learning and Artificial Intelligence, where I currently work with omics data.
+Further details can be found on the projects page, where you can find the reports made during various project throughout my academic career.

-In my personal time, I enjoy playing piano, guitar, and bass guitar.
+In my personal time, I enjoy playing football and perform voluntary work to support the local club.

 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)